boyer-nicolas/koritsu/README.md

 ### Parameter Definition

 Use Zod schemas to define route parameters in your route specs.
-Ombrage API supports three types of parameters that are automatically extracted and validated:
+Ombrage API supports four types of parameters that are automatically extracted and validated:

 ```typescript
 export const GET = createRoute({